PatrickLiu022/GenerateStrongPassword/README.txt

 FEATURES:

    DONE:
+      Features:
          Users can generate a password for length i;
          Users can choose to exclude characters.
+      Bugs:
          Resolved password not meeting length requirements after excluding characters Resolved Regenerating unwanted characters bug

    IN PROGRESS:
       Printing the password to an output file.